-- Birkbeck College has to provide four years' notice to terminate the agreement which will provide us with sufficient time to secure alternative premises. - Current students will be able to complete their course at our existing Bloomsbury campus. - We will inform prospective students during the recruitment process about: (i) the future withdrawal of Birkbeck College's facilities; and (ii) a potential change of location in the future. - If a student incurs additional travel costs due to any change of location, we will reimburse such additional travel costs provided the student supplies the necessary proof. - If Birkbeck College is forced to close down and is unable to provide us with four years' notice to terminate the agreement, we will secure alternative premises but this could result in a change of location: - Current students will be informed as soon as is practicable.

-- o If we secure alternative premises in a different location and a current student incurs additional travel costs due to this change of location, we will reimburse such additional travel costs provided the student supplies the necessary proof. - We will inform prospective students during the recruitment process about: (i) the withdrawal of Birkbeck College's facilities; and (ii) a potential change of location.
+- We will inform prospective students during the recruitment process about: (i) the future withdrawal of Birkbeck College's facilities; and (ii) a potential change of location in the future. - If a student incurs additional travel costs due to any change of location, we will reimburse such additional travel costs provided the student supplies the necessary proof. - If Birkbeck College is forced to close down, we will secure alternative premises but this could result in a change of location: - Current students will be informed as soon as is practicable. - If we secure alternative premises in a different location and a current student incurs additional travel costs due to this change of location, we will reimburse such additional travel costs provided the student supplies the necessary proof. - We will inform prospective students during the recruitment process about: (i) the withdrawal of Birkbeck College's facilities; and (ii) a potential change of location.
 In these circumstances, if the prospective student has accepted an offer to start a course, the prospective student will be entitled to cancel the contract within 14 calendar days of the date we inform the prospective student.
 If the prospective student cancels the contract, we will support the prospective student to secure a place at another higher education provider, including our awarding body.